Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/index.md

 time, often with accompanying poem.
-Another format involved the presentation of a selection of objects on a miniature artificial garden or island called a <span lang="ja-Latn">suhama</span> (<span lang="ja">洲浜</span>), which was constructured especially for the competition and which could be made out of expensive wood or precious metals.
+Another format involved the presentation of a selection of objects on a miniature artificial garden or island called a <span lang="ja-Latn">suhama</span> (<span lang="ja">洲浜</span>), which was constructed especially for the competition and which could be made out of expensive wood or precious metals.

 {% image